ceherman/FT_IEX_correlations/README.md

 ## Retentivity data
 - Consilidated literature data that were used to discover the correlation between stoichiometric displacement model (SDM) parameters
-- Also contains an attempt to reproduce the SDM parameter correlation from mean-field electrostatics models
+- Also contains attempts to reproduce the SDM parameter correlation from mean-field and discrete-charge electrostatics models

 ## Writing
 - Scripts used during LaTeX compilation